martin-ueding/vigilant-crypto-snatch/README.md

 SQLite database at `~/.local/share/vigilant-crypto-snatch/db.sqlite`.
 You can just delete it to reset the data pool.
 If you want to take a look at it, try the GUI tool `sqliteman`.

+## Telegram Bot

+Check the config for a tutorial on how to set up the bot.
+!!Currently you have to go into the main skript and put in your values there.
+It's planed to move those also into the config file!!!